River Cart: White Cart Water

-The White Cart Water originates on the edge of East Renfrewshire, in the middle of Eaglesham Moor.
-It then flows northwards to the south of East Kilbride to Waterfoot, where the Earn Water joins the river, forming the boundary between East Renfrewshire and South Lanarkshire here before running through the centre of the village of Busby.
+The waterhead of the White Cart Water originates in South Lanarkshire, just beyond the south-eastern boundary of East Renfrewshire, where Eaglesham Moor meets Ellrig Muir.
+Although a large number of historical sources from the 1500s to the 1900s attest its origin on Ellrig Hill, some discrepancies in mid-19th century OS mapping between counties, coupled with later mis-readings of the same by gazetteers, have led to a much repeated but false consensus in later sources, that the watercourse rises further west, on Corse Hill in Eaglesham parish; an error repeated by such reputable sources as newspapers, local authority websites and digital map data licences used by many entities.
+From its hydrological source, known historically as the Tor Burn or Tors Burn, the watercourse flows northwest where it combines with several unnamed rills draining from the northern slopes of Corse Hill.
+Thence it runs past the southern landward area of East Kilbride where it is augmented by the False Cart, Threepland Burn, Crosshouse Gill, and eventually the Polnoon Water, thereby becoming a sizeable watercourse which was traditionally regarded as the rise of the White Cart proper.
+Thence it flows towards the settlement of Waterfoot, where the Earn Water then joins the river, forming the boundary between East Renfrewshire and South Lanarkshire here before running through the centre of the village of Busby.
 It passes under a large railway viaduct before being joined by the Thorntonhall Burn and Kittoch Water, an important tributary and the main river from East Kilbride.
 After this the river again becomes a border as it runs around the eastern side of Clarkston and Netherlee.
 The river is surrounded by ancient woodland through Busby and there is a large SSSI for the even larger ancient woodland on the east bank past Clarkston and Netherlee.
 This ends roughly where it crosses the Glasgow city boundary into Linn Park, heading downstream to Cathcart.
 Here the river turns west, flowing through Battlefield, Langside, Shawlands, Pollokshaws and then Auldhouse where there is a confluence with the Auldhouse Burn, (made from the confluence of Capelrig Burn and Broom Burn in Newton Mearns and travelling in two streams through Rouken Glen Park in Giffnock and the town of Thornliebank).